Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Expands the authority of the state Chief Information Officer to sanction the state's purchase and operation of UAS, establish permitting processes for commercial use, administer tests for UAS operators, and ensure compliance with FAA regulations.
+Enacted 2015.
+Expands the authority of the state's Chief Information Officer to sanction the state's purchase and operations of unmanned aerial systems, establish a permitting process for the commercial use of drones, administer tests for UAS operators, and ensure compliance of programs with FAA regulations.

 View source